-NOTE Some special AED Plus models do not have an LCD.
+NOTE Some special Fully Automatic AED Plus models do not have an LCD.

-Shock Count (Upper left corner of screen): Indicates the total number of defibrillation shocks delivered by the AED Plus since it was last powered on.
+Shock Count (Upper left corner of screen): Indicates the total number of defibrillation shocks delivered by the Fully Automatic AED Plus since it was last powered on.
 Shock count is saved through brief power off periods (< 5 seconds).
-When the AED Plus is turned off for more than 5 seconds, the shock count is reset to 0.
+When the Fully Automatic AED Plus is turned off for more than 5 seconds, the shock count is reset to 0.

-Elapsed Time (Upper right corner of screen): Indicates the total time in minutes and seconds that has elapsed since the AED Plus was last powered on.
+Elapsed Time (Upper right corner of screen): Indicates the total time in minutes and seconds that has elapsed since the Fully Automatic AED Plus was last powered on.
 Elapsed time continues to be counted through brief power off periods (< 5 seconds).
-When the AED Plus is turned off for more than 5 seconds, elapsed time is reset to 00:00.
+When the Fully Automatic AED Plus is turned off for more than 5 seconds, elapsed time is reset to 00:00.
 When elapsed time exceeds 99 minutes and 59 seconds, the timer wraps around to 00:00 and continues counting.

 CPR Depth of Compression Indicator (Right side of screen): A bar graph is displayed that shows the depth of chest compressions measured during the delivery of CPR.
-Indicator lines are displayed in the bar graph area at 2 and 2.4 inches of compression depth to provide reference points for rescuers performing CPR.
+Indicator lines are displayed in the bar graph area at 5 and 6 cm of compression depth to provide reference points for rescuers performing CPR.

-Visual User Prompts (Lower 1/3 of screen): Whenever the AED Plus issues a voice prompt, the text of the voice prompt is simultaneously displayed on the LCD display.
+Visual User Prompts (Lower 1/3 of screen): Whenever the Fully Automatic AED Plus issues a voice prompt, the text of the voice prompt is simultaneously displayed on the LCD display.

-ECG Waveform (Center portion of screen): Although AED Plus units do not display ECG waveforms in their factory default configuration, the device can be specifically set up to continuously display ECG signals as they are acquired.
+ECG Waveform (Center portion of screen): Although Fully Automatic AED Plus units do not display ECG waveforms in their factory default configuration, the device can be specifically set up to continuously display ECG signals as they are acquired.
 Devices configured to display the ECG waveform are recommended for environments where the device is used by qualified medical personnel.